localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

 ```

 You can check the logs of the LocalStack container to see if the activation was successful.
-If the CI key activation fails, LocalStack container will exit with an error code.
+If the CI Auth Token activation fails, LocalStack container will exit with an error code.

 ### Dump Localstack logs